 The syringe, a 150-year-old technology, was one of the first methods to deliver local anesthetics.
 Today, much of the fear, anxiety and pain have been taken out of dental anesthetic injections, with improved equipment, such as the anesthetic wand, which makes periodontal treatment more pleasant.
 The wand is a computer-controlled, local anesthesia system that enables periodontists to deliver a painless injection of local anesthetic, virtually eliminating discomfort, and providing a more pleasurable experience for the patient.

-While the professional examination and cleaning of your gums and teeth is part of the care you always receive at Periodontal Associates, the detection of gum disease at any stage alerts us to a greater need for scheduled examination and care.
+While the professional examination and cleaning of your gums and teeth is part of the care you always receive at Advanced Periodontics and Implant Care, the detection of gum disease at any stage alerts us to a greater need for scheduled examination and care.
 Dr. Bonner and your hygienist will plan and perform a regularly scheduled program of Periodontal Maintenance Therapy tailored specifically to your needs.

 Because plaque forms on your teeth on a constant basis, the bacteria in plaque regularly attack your teeth and gums.
 When plaque is not thoroughly removed, it hardens into a deposit known as calculus or tartar.
 Daily brushing and flossing will minimize the formation of calculus but cannot entirely prevent it.
 In spite of your best home oral care, plaque can cause the recurrence of gum disease in just two to four months following a professional cleaning.